Now Contact Fax Template

-A FAX file is an image of a fax created or received with fax software, including the GFI FaxMaker faxing service.
+A FAX file may also be an image of a fax created or received with fax software, including the GFI FaxMaker faxing service.
 It is saved in a TIFF format, which most image viewing and editing applications recognize.
 Typically, fax software creates a FAX file from a scanned document, receipt, etc., then sends it to a user in another location using compatible fax software to view the image of the scanned material.

 In the 1980s, 1990s, and 2000s, fax machines were commonplace in office environments.
 The devices allowed you to scan printed material, such as a financial paper document, as a bitmap image, then send it to a telephone number connected to a printer to print the scanned material.

 Some fax software offerings, like the aforementioned GFI FaxMaker app, save the scanned material as FAX files, which are renamed .TIF files.
 By saving the scans as FAX files, you could archive them or send them at a later time.